Jerry Jeff Walker: "Mr. Bojangles"

-Walker's "Mr. Bojangles" (1968) is perhaps his best-known and most-often covered song.
-It is about an obscure alcoholic but talented tap-dancing drifter Walker had met who, when arrested and jailed in New Orleans, insisted on being identified only as "Bojangles" (taken, presumably, from famed tap dancer Bill Robinson, leading to erroneous speculation that Robinson was the subject of the song).
+Walker's "Mr. Bojangles" (1968) is perhaps his best-known and most-often performed song.
+It is about an obscure but talented alcoholic tap-dancing drifter who Walker had met who, when arrested and jailed in New Orleans, insisted on being identified only as "Bojangles".

-Notable covers of the song include a live version by his bandmate Bromberg on his album Demon in Disguise, a single by the Nitty Gritty Dirt Band that charted at number 9 on the Billboard Hot 100 in 1971 (also released on their album Uncle Charlie & His Dog Teddy). and its inclusion in medley on the 1974 debut self-titled album by Jim Stafford.
+Notable recordings of the song include a live version by his bandmate Bromberg on his album Demon in Disguise, a single by the Nitty Gritty Dirt Band that charted at number 9 on the Billboard Hot 100 in 1971 (also released on their album Uncle Charlie & His Dog Teddy). and its inclusion in medley on the 1974 debut self-titled album by Jim Stafford.

 Later years and death

 Walker had an annual birthday celebration in Austin at the Paramount Theatre and at Gruene Hall in Gruene, Texas.
-This party became an enormous event in Texas and brought some of the biggest names in country music out for a night of picking and swapping stories.
+The party brought some of the biggest names in country music out for a night of picking and swapping stories.